ojyoon23/ojyoon23/README.md

 - 👋 Hi, I’m Olivia Yoon
-- 👀 I’m interested in data analytics/science in the marketing field, product analytics, and people analytics.
+- 👀 I’m hoping to bring my data analysis/visualization skills into various industry, such as healthcare, eCommerce, marketing.
 - 🌱 I’m currently learning Statistics at UC Davis, and Technology Management as a minor.
 - 📫 How to reach me? "ojyoon23@gmail.com"